alexalexyang/basalt/README.md

 # To do

 - Use logo as tab icon
-- Add featured image to contentful categories in fixtures, check them on blogposts and pages
+  - Use some svg from monster to check if size is an issue
 - Social media buttons
 - Prettify things
 - Write docs